smasongarrison/syllabi/MegaSyllabus.md

 What you are experiencing is the result of years of speech therapy and is a massive improvement.
 If you *genuinely* struggle to understand me, please TALK to me about it.
 I can connect you with resources, including my scripts, previous recordings of lectures.
 If those don't help, we can work in the LAC to figure out an accommodation that works for both of us.
 PLEASE do not wait until after the course is over and complain in my course evaluations.
 That is not helpful to anyone.

-## Online Learning
+### How ...

-### How much time should I spend on one class every week?
+#### How much time should I spend on one class every week?
 The time you spend on a class can vary.
 No two instructors will format their classes exactly the same.
-In general, each credit hour corresponds to a *minimum* of 3 hours of student engagement per week for a traditional 15-week course.
+Under the standard ("Carnegie Unit")  [https://www.carnegiefoundation.org/faqs/carnegie-unit/], each credit hour corresponds to a *minimum* of 3 hours of student engagement per week for a traditional 15-week course.
 This time may be spent on discussions, readings, and lectures, study, and research, and assignments.
+This ratio is called the

 If you find yourself spending a lot more or a lot less than 9 hours per week on this class, please let me know.
 That probably means that either you're doing too much or too little.

+## Online Learning

 ### How long are the videos?